PaxSov/frymagick/README.md

 * Full deep frying of image, not just jpg
 * Graphicsmagick version, imagemagick does not handle large amount of jpg'ing very well
 * Windows port (python version???)

+# CURRENT VERSION DOES NOT WORK
+this project is being rebuilt.
+The current version on this branch is bad